 That tax treatment has made spread betting very popular among UK retail traders, however, you should note that as opposed to fixed-odds betting the potential losses in spread betting are not limited to your initial stake.

-Saxo Markets is the best platform for trading and buying DAX ETFs according to our broker data.
+We currently rank Saxo Markets as the best platform for trading and buying DAX ETFs according to our broker data.

 Most ETFs are what are known as passive investments that track a given benchmark rather than attempting to outperform it.
 ETFs can be traded just like individual shares; they have proved popular among investors as they offer a low-cost replication of an index or sector’s performance.
 Added to which they allow traders to quickly gain exposure to groups of stocks or asset allocation themes.